 In some cases, you may be advised to accept a plea that can serve your best interests.
 In such a case we will take the time to help you understand the full measure of consequences for the legal choices you will have to make.

 However, it is possible to convince the justice system that the charges can be lowered to a lesser offense and the sentence commensurately lightened as well.
 Even further, if the state’s case does not hold up, the case against you can be completely dropped altogether.

 Why Consult a Sex Crimes Defense Lawyer?

-At Hooper Law Offices, we are well connected with all categories of the criminal justice system and can use our connections to get ahead of your legal problem.
+At Aaron Hooper, Attorney at Law, we are well connected with all categories of the criminal justice system and can use our connections to get ahead of your legal problem.
 We can request that the prosecutor allow us to explain the case before the arrest is made.
 There may be a chance that the case can be dismissed from the start or a reduction of charges worked out after we present your side of certain facts that were missing.
 We can also keep the publicity of your case as quiet as possible to avoid damaging your reputation.

 Our firm is well-equipped to negotiate your case.
 In fact, one of the important components of our defense practices is working closely with forensic experts and investigators to bolster the strength of your case.
 For example, if the findings of our forensic experts indicate that you are not the type of individual who is a threat to society and cannot be expected to continue committing these crimes, this can go a long way in helping your case.
 A forensic psychologist will prepare a report of their findings and submit it to our legal team who will decide whether to submit it to the court as evidence.
 If needed, the psychologist will be called to testify and explain their findings to the court.